Back to All Events

 Finding Mary Part II: Queen of Heaven and Love Technologies

-The day includes Xena’s Café for warm drinks and treats, as well as a Circus Yoga embodiment session.
+The day includes Xena’s Café for warm drinks and baked goods, as well as a Circus Yoga embodiment session.

 This is the second in a series of workshops geared for those wishing to ground personal spiritual exploration and practice with ancient archetypes, or nerds with a penchant for ancient history with a little Xena sprinkled in.